-assessment of effects of recent environmental changes or changes in the food supply and possible interaction with other living marine resources in the area.

-Discussion of this agenda item was postponed to the September 1995 Scientific Council Meeting when material presented at the 6-8 September 1995 Symposium would be reviewed.
+- \assessment of effects of recent environmental changes or changes in the food supply and possible interaction with other living marine resources in the area. - Discussion of this agenda item was postponed to the September 1995 Scientific Council Meeting when material presented at the 6-8 September 1995 Symposium would be reviewed.

-The Scientific Council called a meeting of the Joint ICES/NAFO Working Group on Harp and Hooded Seals.
+The Scientific Council therefore called a meeting of the Joint ICES/NAFO Working Group on Harp and Hooded Seals.
 This Group met at the Keddy's Dartmouth Inn, Dartmouth, 5-9 June 1995 and the report (SCS Doc.
 95/16, Serial No. 2969) was presented by the Chairman, G. B. Stenson (Canada) to the Scientific Council on 9 June 1995.

-Noting that the request for advice refers to the NAFO area, the Scientific Council reviewed the Working Group report and the catch options presented below pertain only to the Northwest Atlantic stocks of harp and hooded seals, taken from the relevant sections (3.1-3.2 and 4.1-4.2) of the report (SCS Doc.
-95/16).
+The request refers to the NAFO area and therefore the catch options presented below pertain only to the Northwest Atlantic stocks of harp and hooded seals, taken from the relevant sections (3.1-3.2 and 4.1-4.2) of the report (SCS Doc.
+95/16) which were reviewed by the Scientific Council.